RevoU-FSSE-2/week-8-SherinOlivia/README.md

 ![postman-overview](https://raw.githubusercontent.com/RevoU-FSSE-2/week-8-SherinOlivia/main/readmeImgs/postman-overview.webp)

-<p>Although we don't have to create an account for Postman, creating one will allow us to access workspace, a space on the side where we can create our API requests.</p>
+<p>Although we don't have to create an account for Postman, creating one will allow us to access workspace, a sidebar space where we can create and store our API requests for easier and faster testing.</p>

 ![postman-createaccount](https://raw.githubusercontent.com/RevoU-FSSE-2/week-8-SherinOlivia/main/readmeImgs/postman-login.webp)